bniculea/beginning-programming/Session14/Session14.md

       using namespace std;

       int main() {
-          int number = 15; // A variable of type int initialized to 0
+          int number = 15; // A variable of type int initialized to 15
           int *pointerToNumber = NULL; //A pointer that can point to type int

-          number = 10;
           cout << "number's address: " << &number << endl; // outputs the address of the number variable cout << "number's value: " << number << endl; // outputs the value stored inside the number variable;